Sign Up for Ross Communications

 Your participation in FTF doesn't limit your career choices to finance.
 While your experience in the fast track program may help you lean in favor of a field related to finance, this program is designed for students interested in a broad set of careers that require analytical and financial skills.
 Also, keep in mind that many graduates pursue a field that is different from the anticipated career path before they start the MBA program.

 Yes.
 Ross students secured successful careers in finance and related fields requiring analytical thinking prior to the Fast Track in Finance program, and there are still many paths toward this goal.
 Securing an internship is critical, however, as an increasing number of companies are limiting their full-time hires to candidates who have landed internships.
 If you're looking for a career requiring analytical skills, it's important to prepare as soon as you begin at Ross.
-While the Fast Track in Finance is a great path to an internship, roughly half of Ross students who obtained internships in the summer of 2019 did so independently of FTF.
+While the Fast Track in Finance is a great path to an internship, roughly half of Ross students who obtained finance internships in the summer of 2020 did so independently of FTF.